 Marathon lies about 40 miles north of the park on the east side.
 Lajitas is about 20 miles from the west entrance of the park.
 The drive is easy, and it's well worth the trip to stay at some of the beautiful lodgings in these towns.

 Other towns in the area include the two side-by-side communities of Study Butte and Terlingua, including the nearby Terlingua Ghost Town, about three to 10 miles from the park on the west side.
-These towns combined have a population of just over 300 people, and quality lodging choices here are limited.
+These towns combined are tiny and quality lodging choices here are limited.

 Accommodation: Gage Hotel